Table of Contents

 The site of pain varies according to the cause or location of the lesion.
-It may be anywhere from upper to lower back.
-For instance, cervical disc prolapse causes pain in the upper back and neck, while lumbar disc prolapse causes pain in the lower back.
-Sometimes, pain is referred to arms and legs, which is mostly due to nerve root compression.
+The pain may be anywhere from the upper to the lower back.
+For example, cervical disc prolapse causes pain in the upper back and neck, while lumbar disc prolapse causes pain in the lower back.
+Sometimes, pain is referred to the arms and legs, which is mostly due to nerve root compression.

 Acute back pain is of short duration.
-Sometimes, chronic back pain is superimposed by an acute aggravation of the pain, e.g., the degenerative conditions, osteoporosis, and osteomyelitis pain are insidious in onset, but aggravated by sudden movements or over activities.
+Sometimes, chronic back pain is superimposed by an acute aggravation of the pain, e.g., degenerative conditions, osteoporosis, and osteomyelitis pain are insidious in onset, but aggravated by sudden movements or overuse.

-The knowledge of aggravating and relieving factors is important.
-Musculoligamentous pain typically increases with activity and relieves with rest.
-Some conditions like seronegative spondyloarthritis and ankylosing spondylitis cause pain that characteristically gets worse after rest and relieves during activity.
+Knowledge of aggravating and relieving factors is important.
+Musculoligamentous pain typically increases with activity and is relieved with rest.
+Some conditions, such as seronegative spondyloarthritis, and ankylosing spondylitis, cause pain that characteristically gets worse after rest and is relieved with activity.
 Severe back pain at night that responds to aspirin may indicate a benign tumor.
-Back pain related to menstruation is of gynecological etiology.
+Back pain related to menstruation may be of gynecologic etiology.

 Pain in other joints

-The rheumatic diseases present with pain in multiple joints in addition to back pain.
-Rheumatoid arthritis involves the small joint of hands bilaterally.
+The rheumatic diseases present with pain in multiple joints, in addition to back pain.
+Rheumatoid arthritis affects the small joints of the hands bilaterally.

-Paraesthesia, numbness, tingling sensation or weakness are associated features of nerve root compression, often by a disc prolapse.
+Paraesthesias, numbness, a tingling sensation, and or weakness are associated with nerve root compression, often by disc prolapse.

-Look for an abnormal standing posture, for instance, scoliosis (sidewise bending of the vertebral column), kyphosis (forward bending of the vertebral column), lordosis (backward bending of the vertebral column), forward flexion of the torso on the lower limbs, and pelvic tilt.
+An abnormal posture, such as scoliosis (sidewise bending of the vertebral column), kyphosis (forward bending of the vertebral column), lordosis (backward bending of the vertebral column), forward flexion of the torso on the lower limbs, and pelvic tilt.
 Any of these postures is a significant finding on physical examination in patients with back pain.

 Tenderness, swelling, and decreased range of motion may be noted in patients with back pain.
-Tenderness is present in fractures, inflammatory, and infective conditions.
-Vertebral tuberculosis (Pott’s disease) present as a cold abscess or a swelling.
+Tenderness is present in fractures, and inflammatory and infectious conditions.
+Vertebral tuberculosis (Pott’s disease) can present as a cold abscess or swelling.

-Abdominal, rectal or per vaginal examination may be performed wherever necessary to exclude the gynecological or abdominal conditions presenting as a back pain.
+Abdominal, rectal, or vaginal examination may be performed, as indicated, to exclude gynecologic or abdominal conditions presenting as back pain.